vozhyk-/qmk_firmware/keyboards/ergodash/rev1/keymaps/vozhyk-/README.md

 - Swap-hands and a mode for using it with both hands
 - Ergoemacs-like Navigation layer
 - A Symbol layer with symbols placed at Programmer Dvorak-like finger positions
+- A Game mode with:
+  - numbers and `'` at their regular positions;
+  - more letters on the right side of the left half;
+  - Hyper (`KC_LGUI`) at a regular keyboard's CapsLock position replaced with `\` to map it in games more easily and not press Win accidentally.
 - A macro for switching tabs in most-recently used order with Control-Tab
 - A rapid-fire F12 key for entering the boot menu on ThinkPads
 -